 This is arguably one of the best Android emulators for Linux that you can get your hands on.
-If you’re looking for official documentation and support directly from Google, the creator of Android; Android SDK is the way for you to go.
+If you’re looking for official documentation and support directly from Google, the creator of Android, Android SDK is the way for you to go.
 Almost anybody that takes Android app development professionally ends up utilizing this powerful Linux Android Emulator to test and run their awe-inspiring Android apps.
-From surfing the internet to play around latest games, Android SDK opens up a whole new world of Android emulation right in your Linux machine.
+From surfing the internet to play around with the latest games, Android SDK opens up a whole new world of Android emulation right in your Linux machine.

 Highlights of Android SDK

-- As the official Android development utility, Android SDK comes with built-in support for all the Android functionalities including SD Card support, convenient file transfer, Wi-Fi, GPS, Sensors, and many more.
+- As the official Android development utility, Android SDK comes with built-in support for all the Android functionalities, including SD Card support, convenient file transfer, Wi-Fi, GPS, Sensors, and many more.